frequenz-floss/frequenz-repo-config-python/docs/user-guide/update-an-existing-project.md

 Make sure that the version (`{{ ref_name }}`) matches the target version you are migrating to.

+!!!
+Tip "Tip for MacOS users"

+    The migration script may not work out of the box on macOS.
+You need to install `coreutils` to ensure compatibility:

+    ```sh
+    brew install coreutils gnu-sed
+    ```

+    After installation, update your `PATH` in your shell configuration (e.g. ~/.zshrc) so that the system uses the GNU versions.
+Depending on where the packages are installed this might look like this:

+    ```sh
+    export PATH="/opt/homebrew/opt/coreutils/libexec/gnubin:/opt/homebrew/opt/gnu-sed/libexec/gnubin:$PATH"
+    export MANPATH="/opt/homebrew/opt/coreutils/libexec/gnuman:$MANPATH"
+    ```

+    Then, source your configuration file again to apply the changes:

+    ```sh
+    source ~/.zshrc  # or ~/.bashrc, depending on your shell
+    ```

 ## Re-run the Cookiecutter command

 If you are upgrading a very old project (jumping multiple versions at the time)